cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^

 Submits task job scripts to Sun/Oracle Grid Engine by the ``qsub`` command.
-SGE directives can be provided in the suite.rc file:
+SGE directives can be provided in the flow.cylc file:

 .. code-block:: cylc